-We are excited to announce that the Request for Proposals for the first round of VIVA Course Redesign Grants officially opened this month.
+We are excited to announce that the Request for Proposals for the second round of VIVA Course Redesign Grants is now open.
 These grants are designed to empower faculty at Virginia higher education institutions with the resources and time they need to redesign courses by swapping out expensive textbooks for open, no cost, or library options.
 These materials may be adopted as is, adapted, or created from scratch.

 More information, including the full Request for Proposals, application details, and the evaluation rubric are available at http://vivalib.org/courseredesign.

 Applications are due September 30, 2019, and award notification will take place on December 9, 2019.

 Informational webinars will be held at the following times, and will include a general introduction to the grants, the application process, and a Q&A:

 Successful applications will be selected on the basis of:

 - Potential for student savings, including class enrollment and existing resource costs

 - Use of Open Educational Resources (freely available and free to be modified)